 Ray Monsky is a totally immersive producer and singer.
 There are no words to accurately describe the levels and intricacies of his sound, it just has to be heard.
-We spoke to him for the release of his irresistible new single ‘I’m Too Confident’ through label Do Better.
+We spoke to Ray for the release of his irresistible new single ‘I’m Too Confident’, released through label Do Better.
 The massive electronica track, featuring Ray’s moody vocals, drops on Valentine’s Day, (14th Feb btw), along with Elliot Berger’s glassy down-tempo remix.
 He’s about to become a staple in the playlists of everyone – from random Joes to radios.
 We talk about producing a whole song in a car at night, trusting the wrong person and so much more.

 The way you make music is very DIY, yet your sound is so crispy clean.
 Oh and I must ask, what’s this story of you producing a track in back of your mum’s car…?

 “It was around 11 at night, I was the only person at home awake and had this brill bass melody come into my head.
 I instantly wrote the notes down onto my laptop, then a bunch of lyrical ideas started to form so I decided to leave the house and jump into my mum’s car.
 It was a freezing cold wintery night so I tried rushing myself into recording the vocals, but it eventually hit 1 AM and I had the basis of an entire track written down on my laptop.
 The next day, I sent it off to BBC Intro, and it was then featured on BBC Intro: The South a week later.
 It was pretty crazy as it was my first ever radio-worthy track, which has positively helped shape the way I structure most of my tracks nowadays.”